 How to Install Discord on Linux Mint 22 and 21

-These steps work on Linux Mint 22.x and 21.x.
-Linux Mint does not package Discord in its default repositories, so the practical Mint workflow starts with Discord’s official download or the preconfigured Flathub remote.
+These steps work on Linux Mint 22.x and 21.x, and they install the Discord desktop client used to join servers, calls, and screen shares from Mint.
+Discord is a hosted service, so Linux Mint does not provide a local Discord server package in its repositories.
 Snap is disabled by default on Linux Mint, so if you specifically want that package format later, install and enable Snap on Linux Mint first.

 Install Discord on Linux Mint

-Discord’s current Linux package options are 64-bit only.
+Discord’s current Linux desktop packages are 64-bit only.
 The official .deb package installs on amd64, and the Flathub build is published for x86_64.
-If your Linux Mint system runs on ARM hardware or a 32-bit install, use Discord in a browser such as install Google Chrome on Linux Mint or install Chromium Browser on Linux Mint.
+If your Linux Mint system runs on ARM hardware or a 32-bit install, use Discord in a browser with Google Chrome on Linux Mint or Chromium Browser on Linux Mint.

 Update Linux Mint Before Installing Discord